 We then wrapped up the weekend on Sunday morning with an early breakfast and a debrief, where we were all awarded our Level 1 Training certificates.
 At this point, I was a little bleak about heading home as I would have been quite happy to continue learning and being trained at such a high level for a much longer period of time.
 However, having said that the training was hard.
 There were very high levels of physical exertion and a basic level of fitness is definitely required in order to fully benefit from the weekend.
 It was clear by the second day that fatigue was starting to kick in for the students, with not everyone being able to complete all of the exercises due to being really tired.

-The weekend pushed everyone to their limits and showed everyone what they can achieve with some persistence and mental determination.
+The weekend pushed everyone to their limits and showed everyone what they could achieve with some persistence and mental determination.
 I must emphasize again how much this weekend showed me how important it is to have proper motorcycle training by a qualified instructor.
-Mike was a sergeant major and it wasn't uncommon to hear him saying that he would remove your seat if he saw you sitting one more time!

 Conclusion